daytonpa/inspec-profile-demo/README.md

-# Example InSpec Profile
+# InSpec Profile Demo

-This example shows the implementation of an InSpec profile.
+Inspec Profile for testing with a custom cookbook

 To Do:
 - Write some tests for the corresponding cookbook, [inspec-workshop-cookbook]()